katrinlif95/T-220-VLN2-Group-25/README.md

 1. Download and extract the ZIP file
 2. Open the extracted project folder in VS Code or PyCharm
 3. Open a terminal inside the project folder
-4. Continue from Step 2 in the installation instructions
+4. Continue from “Create virtual environment” in the installation instructions

 ---